 Although, I’m not sure whether it is a complement that my favourite track in the game is Baby Park.
 A circle.
 Or Excite Bike Arena.
 Also a circle.

-Crash on the other hand has far less locales to draw from, this spin-off is focussed around 3 mainline games for the most-part, giving less variation and the inclusion of some not so memorable tracks like Coco Park.
+Crash on the other hand has far less locales to draw from, this spin-off is focused around 3 mainline games for the most-part, giving less variation and the inclusion of some not so memorable tracks like Coco Park.
+They do all have the traditional Crash aesthetic, the industrial locales are all dank and grimey, with natural tracks remaining bright and colourful.
 Whilst the tracks in CTR are functional, the aged design of these really show when stacked up against MK, sometimes the corners just feel needlessly difficult.
-This means that the thrill comes from being able to drift around these tracks unscathed, but I think it could have benefitted far more for being more lenient and the thrill coming from how well you can drift through these bends, catching the right racing lines and other driving terminology I will pretend to understand.
+This means that the thrill comes from being able to drift around these tracks unscathed, believe me, there are thrills to be had here.
+I think some frustrations could have been reduced for being more lenient and the excitement coming from how well you can drift through these bends, catching the right racing lines and other driving terminology I will pretend to understand.

 The items in CTR are far more limited in scope, not only of functionality but also artistic design.
 Mario has continued to grow its arsenal whereas Crash has stuck with the basics.
 This leads to far more skill-based races in CTR, but in MK as well-placed Bullet Bill can swing the entire match.